gassysoil/Certificates/README.md

-# Here is the list of Computer Science fundamental courses I've been taking
+# Here is the list of Computer Science fundamental courses I've been taking.
+Certificates included in this folder.

 # Introduction to Discrete Mathematics for Computer Science